bloominstituteoftechnology/Sprint-Challenge--JavaScript/Answers.md

 1. Describe the biggest difference between `.forEach` & `.map`.
-Map creates a new array. forEach doesnt
+Map creates a new array. forEach is an iterator